Madhavpur Ghed: Madhavrai Temple

 Madhavpur is the site of an ancient temple of Madhavraiji, who is a form of Lord Krishna.
 The original temple has been badly damaged by attacks by Muslim invaders, and the ruins of the structure are still present.
 The current temple was re-built by Shri Rupaniba, the Queen of Porbandar in 1840.
 This new temple is currently used for worship adjacent to the old one.

+Transportation

+Madhavpur is connected to nearby towns and cities through a network of state highways and local roads.
+The village lies close to the Gujarat coastline and is accessible by road from major urban centres in the Saurashtra region.

+Road

+Madhavpur is well connected by road to Porbandar, which serves as the nearest major city.
+State highways and local roads link Madhavpur to surrounding cities such as Dwarka and Somnath.
+Gujarat State Road Transport Corporation (GSRTC) buses and private vehicles provide regular connectivity to Dwarka and other nearby destinations.

+Rail

+The nearest railway station is Keshod railway station, located approximately 39 kilometres from Madhavpur.
+It is connected to major cities in Gujarat and other parts of India through regular passenger and express trains.

+Air

+The closest airport is Keshod Airport, which offers domestic flight connectivity to select Indian cities.
+The airport serves as the primary air travel point for residents and visitors traveling to and from Madhavpur.

 Annual Fair

 The Madhavpur Fair (Madhavpur Mela) is held annually during the Hindu month of Chaitra (March-April), beginning on Ram Navami.
 The five-day event commemorates the wedding of Krishna and Rukmini.
 Rituals observed during the fair include Mandap Ropan (erection of the wedding canopy), Shrini Varnagi or Fuleku Yatra (evening procession), and Mameru (a ceremony involving maternal relatives).
 A major attraction is the chariot procession in which an idol of Krishna is taken through the village.

 In recent years, the fair has expanded into a larger cultural festival featuring folk performances from Gujarat and North-Eastern states such as Arunachal Pradesh, Assam, and Manipur under the Ek Bharat Shreshtha Bharat initiative.
 The event also includes handicraft stalls, food fairs, and beach activities.
 The Government of Gujarat promotes the festival as a major tourism event; in 2025, it was inaugurated on 6 April by the Chief Minister.